allroundexperts/legacy-php-sample/README.md

 # Installation

+(Make sure that you've installed git on your PC)

-1) Clone the project into the server directory.
+1. Open terminal and move into the server directory.

+2. Run the following command: git clone https://github.com/allroundexperts/legacy-php-sample.git

-2) Upload the .sql file to the phpmyadmin.
+3. Upload the .sql file to the phpmyadmin.

-3) Update database credentials in the db.php file.
+4. Update database credentials in the db.php file.

-*This uses procedural programming paradigm and is made without considering performance.
+\*This uses procedural programming paradigm and is made without considering performance.
 Intended purely for demonstration purposes.